livingfluids/SbmBloodFoam/README.md

 ## Pre-requisites

-- OpenFOAM® v7.0 for the solvers created in this version (folder of7).
 - OpenFOAM® v9.0 for the solvers created in this version (folder of9).

 The OpenFOAM® environment must be sourced before compiling the solver files.